whiprandolph/bestseller/Part 1 - This Is Who We Really Are/01 - This is Who We Really Are.md

 A few months later, my father asked me what I had learned.
 I told him that I didn't know yet, and I was still figuring it out.
 But I knew this: people can live differently.
 We can treat each other well.
 I knew it was possible, and I would never doubt it again because I saw it with my own eyes.

-The more I looked around in my own culture, the United States, the more urgent it seemed to figure out those lessons.
+The more I looked around in my own nation, the United States, the more urgent it seemed to figure out those lessons.
 Deceit, selfishness, ignorance, and unnecessary misery seem pervasive.

 For example, the American legal system doesn't actually guarantee a fair trial like I learned growing up.
 It turns out that 98% of federal prisoners don't get a trial at all -- prosecutors commonly threaten people with decades in prison, and then offer them a plea bargain.
 People are offered a prison sentence of only a few years if they admit their "guilt", regardless whether they're guilty or not.
 Afraid of losing at trial due to racism, inability to afford a lawyer, police deceit, or other reasons, many people accept this offer.
 So for 98% of prisoners, the legal system and public have no idea whether they're actually guilty![xxx-npr plea bargain]